 • Likelihood of market success

-• Quality of replant plan (strength and quality of application)
+• Quality of planting plan (strength and quality of application)

 Resources